lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/03-Interacting-with-code/README.md

 # => [[1, "AC/DC"], [2, "Accept"], [3, "Aerosmith"]]
 ```

-If testing from `irb`, you can then import and call your query methods with:
+If you added the above code into your `lib/queries.rb` file and now want to try testing your code from `irb`, you can import and call your query methods with the following:

 ```ruby
 require_relative "lib/queries"